Nil-Store/nil-store/metaspec-v2.md

 The economic model is enforced cryptographically through the PoS² consensus mechanism on the L1 DA Chain.

+### 6.0a  Proof Mode (governance dial)

+The network supports two normative proof modes:

+- mode = "scaffold": PoS²‑L (Core § 4) over a sealed scaffold (Core § 3.6–§ 3.7), plus PoDE challenges over DU plaintext (this section).
+- mode = "plaintext": PoUD (this section) is primary; PoS²‑L is disabled.

+The DAO MAY switch modes per epoch and MUST announce the mode in‑protocol; switching to "plaintext" requires that the DA L1 exposes KZG precompiles (§ 2.2).

+### 6.0b  PoUD (Proof of Useful Data) – Plaintext Mode (normative)

+For each epoch and each assigned DU sliver interval:

+1) Content correctness: The SP MUST provide one or more KZG openings at verifier‑chosen 1 KiB symbol indices proving membership in the DU commitment `C_root` recorded at deal creation.

+2) Timed derivation (PoDE): Let `W = 8 MiB` (governance‑tunable).
+The SP MUST compute `deriv = Derive(clear_bytes[interval], beacon_salt, row_id)` within the proof window; `deriv` is fixed by the micro‑seal profile (Core § 3.3.1) restricted to the bytes of the interval (no cross‑window state).
+The proof includes `H(deriv)` and the clear bytes needed for recomputation.

+3) Concurrency & volume: The prover MUST satisfy at least `R` parallel PoDE sub‑challenges per proof window, each targeting a distinct DU interval (default `R ≥ 16`; DAO‑tunable).
+The aggregate verified bytes per window MUST be ≥ `B_min` (default `B_min ≥ 128 MiB`).

+4) Deadline: The derivations MUST complete before `Δ_submit` (§ 7.3).
+RTT‑Oracle transcripts (§ 4.2) are included when a remote verifier is used.

+On‑chain: L1 verifies KZG openings (precompile § 2.2) and checks `B_min` & `R` counters.
+Watchers enforce timing via RTT‑Oracle and publish pass/fail digests; repeated failures escalate slashing per § 6.3.3.

 ### 6.1 Retrieval Receipts

 To account for bandwidth, clients sign receipts upon successful retrieval.